-8.11.1 Construction

-- 8.11.1.1 The impact assessment found significant impacts during the construction phase for the following fleets: - Caledonia North Site (bottom-fixed): Squid trawl; finfish trawl and seine; and scallop dredge - Caledonia South Site (bottom-fixed and floating): Squid trawl; finfish trawl and seine; and scallop dredge - OECC: Nephrops trawl; squid trawl; finfish trawl and seine; scallop dredge; and potting crab and lobster. - 8.11.1.2 The Applicant is committed to aligning with FLOWW guidance documents (2014 and 2015; and future updates to this guidance), including future updates related to floating OWFs. - 8.11.1.3 The Applicant is committed to implementing the FMMS.
-Outline FMMSs are provided in Volume 7, Appendix 17 (Caledonia North) and Volume 7, Appendix 18 (Caledonia South), which will be further developed in collaboration with and through engagement with the commercial fishing industry prior to construction commencing. - 8.11.1.4 The Applicant will issue weekly notices of construction to the commercial fishing industry community to ensure effective propagation of information. - 8.11.1.5 During the construction phase, areas under construction will be inaccessible to fishing activity.
-To mitigate this short-term impact, the Applicant is committed to following FLOWW guidance (2014 and 2015; and future updates to this guidance). - 8.11.1.6 The Applicant will endeavour to agree shelter areas and preferred transit routes for construction vessels with the fishing industry to minimise impacts on fishing activities to the extent practicable; these will be captured within the in the FMMS, and VMP (where applicable). - 8.11.1.7 The Applicant is committed to mitigating justifiable disturbance experienced through loss of access due to construction activities.
-The Applicant is proposing a package of commitments and mitigation being developed and delivered through the FMMS including: - Commitment to monitoring of fisheries activity pre, during and postconstruction using existing data sources including landing statistics, VMS, AIS, OFLO observations and industry consultation; and - Commitment to funding research and/or initiatives relevant to the fisheries affected. - 8.11.1.8 Effective mitigation for disturbance due to the reduction in access is expected to work towards minimising the level of displacement.
+- 8.11.1 Construction - 8.11.1.1 The impact assessment found significant impacts during the construction phase for the following fleets: - Caledonia North Site (bottom-fixed): Squid trawl; finfish trawl and seine; and scallop dredge - Caledonia North OECC: Nephrops trawl; squid trawl; finfish trawl and seine; scallop dredge; and potting crab and lobster. - 8.11.1.2 The Applicant is committed to aligning with FLOWW guidance documents (20146 and 20157; and future updates to this guidance). - 8.11.1.3 The Applicant is committed to implementing the FMMS.
+An outline FMMS for Caledonia North is provided in Volume 7, Appendix 17, which will be further developed in collaboration with and through engagement with the commercial fishing industry prior to construction commencing. - 8.11.1.4 The Applicant will issue weekly notices of construction to the commercial fishing industry community to ensure effective propagation of information. - 8.11.1.5 During the construction phase, areas under construction will be inaccessible to fishing activity.
+To mitigate this short-term impact, the Applicant is committed to following FLOWW guidance (20146 and 20157; and future updates to this guidance). - 8.11.1.6 The Applicant will endeavour to agree shelter areas and preferred transit routes for construction vessels with the fishing industry to minimise impacts on fishing activities to the extent practicable; these will be captured within the in the FMMS, and VMP (where applicable). - 8.11.1.7 The Applicant is committed to mitigating justifiable disturbance experienced through loss of access due to construction activities.
+The Applicant is proposing a package of commitments and mitigation being developed and delivered through the FMMS including: - Commitment to monitoring of fisheries activity pre, during and postconstruction using existing data sources including landing statistics, VMS, AIS, OFLO observations and industry consultation; and - Commitment to funding research and/or initiatives relevant to the fisheries affected. - 8.11.1.8 Effective mitigation for disturbance due to reduction in access is expected to work towards minimising the level of displacement.
 Direct mitigation of displacement is challenging due to difficulties in attributing any change in fishing activity to a specific cause, especially when a range of fishing grounds are targeted by each individual fisher.
 Discussions are ongoing in the UK and elsewhere to establish effective mechanisms to mitigate displacement.
 The Applicant is committed to following FLOWW guidance.
-The Applicant is committed to implementing a FMMS, with opportunity to update the FMMS if and when future guidance becomes available.

-- 8.11.1.9 In addition, the Applicant commits to surveys across areas of cable protection deployed across inter-array cables and offshore export cables to establish that fishing can resume safely post construction, this may include over-trawl surveys following consultation with commercial fishing industry.
-This will be secured within the FMMS. - 8.11.1.10 The Applicant is committed to a 'Structure Exclusion Zone' along a portion of the eastern Caledonia South Site for the purposes of aiding safe passage of shipping.
-This additional mitigation is applicable to fishing vessels in transit.
-The co-ordinates of the Structure Exclusion Zone are provided in Table 8-13.
+The Applicant is committed to implementing a FMMS, with opportunity to update the FMMS if and when future guidance becomes available. - 8.11.1.9 In addition, the Applicant commits to surveys across areas of cable protection deployed across inter-array cables and offshore export cables to establish that fishing can resume safely post construction, this may include over-trawl surveys following consultation with commercial fishing industry.
+This will be secured within the FMMS.